Named Clinical and Educational Supervisors / GMC Recognition of Trainers

 6. guiding personal and professional development

-7. continuing professional development as an educator.
+7. continuing professional development as an educator

-Named clinical supervisors must demonstrate evidence in domains 1-4 and 7, whereas trainers in the other 3 roles must demonstrate evidence in all 7 domains.
+Named Clinical Supervisors must demonstrate evidence in domains 1-4 and 7, whereas trainers in the other 3 roles must demonstrate evidence in all 7 domains.

 trainer_guide.jpgappraisal_guide_picture.png

-What do I need to act as a named supervisor?
+How do I become a named supervisor?

 Please see the guidance below related to minimum requirements for named supervisors.
 This has been written by Ed Briggs, Associate Postgraduate Dean, and Rob Powell, Secondary Care Dean, at NHS England.
-A Named Clinical/Educational Supervisor will need to:

 1. Be working at consultant level and be on the GMC GP register/specialist register as appropriate, or be registered as a SAS doctor.